 For Google Cloud, this isn't just about buying a successful company - it's about survival in the enterprise market.
 While Google dominates consumer search and advertising, it's been playing catch-up to Amazon Web Services and Microsoft Azure in the lucrative cloud infrastructure business.
 Security has become the deciding factor for enterprise customers choosing cloud providers.

 The DOJ's approval wasn't guaranteed.
 Regulators have been increasingly skeptical of Big Tech acquisitions, and a $32 billion deal was always going to draw scrutiny.
-But unlike some of previous acquisition attempts, Wiz operates in a space where doesn't have a dominant position, likely making the competitive concerns less severe.
+But unlike some of Google's previous acquisition attempts, Wiz operates in a space where Google doesn't have a dominant position, likely making the competitive concerns less severe.